tmeckel/azdo-cli/docs/azdo_help_reference.md

 ### `azdo auth login [flags]`

-Authenticate with a Azure DevOps oragnization
+Authenticate with a Azure DevOps organization

 ```
 -p, --git-protocol string      The protocol to use for git operations: {ssh|https}